 This way, visitors can take a key before they enter the building — but you can still maintain property security because the box is out of the way of the general public outside of the gate.

 Unfortunately, lock boxes are easy to break into.

 Even if a lock box has a complex locking mechanism, like a combination lock or an electronic keypad, lock boxes are typically very small and their walls are made of thin materials.
 A determined intruder could simply break many lock boxes open.

 5 best key lock boxes

-If you want to use key boxes at your property, you’re probably wondering which ones to buy.
+If you want to use key safes at your property, you’re probably wondering which ones to buy.

 5 of the best key lock boxes include:

 - Pangaea Key Hider Fake Rock

 1. MasterLock 5400d Portable Box Lock

 The weather-resistant Portable Box Lock is the perfect key lock box for outside.
 This lock hangs right over a doorknob so that visitors will never have trouble finding it.
 You also have the option to personalize your Portable Box Lock with laser engraving.